 Sandra’s books and numerous scholarly and popular articles on the world’s fresh water provide valuable insights into the nature of global water challenges and constructive solutions to them.
 In 2002 she was honored by Scientific American for promoting “sweeping changes aimed at preserving the world’s dwindling supplies of freshwater.”

 Under Sandra’s leadership, National Geographic and its partners are pioneering an innovative approach to freshwater conservation and restoration.
-Called Change the Course, the initiative is being piloted in the iconic Colorado River Basin and to date has restored 2.8 billion gallons of water to depleted rivers and wetlands.
-To learn more, watch Sandra’s National Geographic Live presentation or check out this website.
+Called Change the Course, the initiative has been piloted in the iconic Colorado River Basin, and has restored billions of gallons of water to depleted rivers and wetlands from the headwaters in the Rocky Mountains to the Colorado River Delta in Mexico.
+To learn more, watch Sandra’s 2013 National Geographic Live presentation or check out this website.